cepthomas/Notr/README.md

 - Various text decorations for visual indication.
 - Targets and references - targets can be section, file (image or other), uri.
 - Navigation to targets via goto anything.
 Has MRU and sticky entries.
-- Lists with customizable bullets
+- Lists with customizable bullets.
+- Markdown-like quotes and raw text also act like comments.
 - Tables with insert/delete column, fit, sort.
 Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.
 Note that this could be ported for general purpose use.
 - Auto highlight - supplements [SbotHighlight](https://github.com/cepthomas/SbotHighlight) (recommended).
 - Render to html with [SbotRender](https://github.com/cepthomas/SbotRender) (recommended).